-8.1 Other Procedures

-- 8.1.1 Complaints about Children's Services, including statutory complaints and education issues are dealt with under the Children's Services Procedure. - 8.1.2 Complaints about all other council services will be dealt with under the Corporate Complaints Procedure. - 8.1.3 The School Standards and Framework Act 1998 places a duty on the governing body of maintained schools to manage complaints about the school.
-These complaints are therefore not the responsibility of the Local Authority. - 8.1.4 Complaints about councillors who may have breached the Code of Conduct fall to the Council's Standards Committee to address under a separate procedure.
-Complaints of this nature must be submitted to the Monitoring Officer of the Council. - 8.1.5 Representations about policies may be made but these will not be dealt with through this procedure.
+- 8.1 Other Procedures - 8.1.1 Statutory complaints about Children's Social Care are dealt with under the Children's Services Procedure. - 8.1.2 Statutory complaints about Adult Social Care are dealt with under the Adult Social Care Procedure. - 8.1.3 Complaints about all other council services will be dealt with under the (Corporate) Customer Feedback Procedure (often referred to as the Corporate Complaints Procedure). - 8.1.4 The School Standards and Framework Act 1998 places a duty on the governing body of maintained schools to manage complaints about the school.
+These complaints are therefore not the responsibility of the Local Authority. - 8.1.5 Complaints about councillors who may have breached the Code of Conduct fall to the Council's Standards Committee to address under a separate procedure.
+Complaints of this nature must be submitted to the Monitoring Officer of the Council. - 8.1.6 Representations about policies may be made but these will not be dealt with through this procedure.
 If someone raises a concern about a policy this should be recorded as a representation and those who have made the policy, very often councillors, informed.
-Customers will receive feedback on their representations. - 8.1.6 Where a service is delivered through a partnership with another organisation the complaint should be directed to the organisation who delivered the service. - 8.1.7 Where the delivery of a service is commissioned from another organisation, and arrangements are in place to respond to customers directly, feedback should be addressed to the provider in the first instance.
+Customers will receive feedback on their representations. - 8.1.7 Where a service is delivered through a partnership with another organisation the complaint should be directed to the organisation who delivered the service.

+Where the delivery of a service is commissioned from another organisation, and arrangements are in place to respond to customers directly, feedback should be addressed to the provider in the first instance.
 Where customers remain dissatisfied with the response, they are entitled to escalate it to the service responsible for commissioning the service.